cjmartin/launchcalendar.org/_posts/2025-05-17-electron-qps-sar-10.md

 vehicle: Electron
 vehicle-type: rocket
 vehicle-slug: electron
-payload: QPS-SAR-10 (WADATSUMI-I)
+payload: The Sea God Sees (QPS-SAR-10/WADATSUMI-I)
 payload-type: satellite
 payload-description: >-
-  A synthetic aperture radar (SAR) imaging satellite, the 10th in the QPS constellation, nicknamed WADATSUMI-I, providing high-resolution Earth observation imagery and monitoring services globally.
+  QPS-SAR-10 (WADATSUMI-I) is a Japanese commercial synthetic aperture radar (SAR) Earth imaging satellite for iQPS.
+As the 10th in the QPS constellation, it is capable of high-resolution, all-weather, day-night Earth observation, delivering detailed imagery through clouds and at night.
+Nicknamed WADATSUMI-I, it provides monitoring services globally and is part of a broader commercial Earth observation campaign by iQPS.
 links:
   - title: Rocket Lab schedules next mission for multi-launch customer iQPS
     type: